MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/Remove-Job.md

 ```

 ### -WhatIf

-Shows what would happen if the cmdlet runs.
-The cmdlet is not run.
+Shows what would happen if `Remove-Job` runs.
+The cmdlet isn't run.

 ```yaml
 Type: SwitchParameter